daveywang/Training-Project/README.md

 * Application Security: JWT and Filter are used for Authentication and Authorization.
 * Servlet, Listener are implemented for the demonstration.
 * Redis for caching
+* Implemented the Object Properties Filter that can hide properties(data) of objects dynamically based on the user's role.

 # Branch information